Scattering theory for some non-self-adjoint operators: Assumptions and main results

 \subsection{Hypotheses}

 In this section we detail our main abstract assumptions.
-In Section \ref{subsec:Appli} we will show that they are satisfied in the case of complex Schr\"odinger operators, under suitable assumptions on the potential.
+In Section \ref{subsec:Appli} we will show that they are satisfied in the case of complex Schr\"odinger operators, with compactly supported potentials.

 In our first hypothesis, we require that, at any point of its essential spectrum, $H_0$ satisfies a \emph{limiting absorption principle} with weight $C$.

 \begin{assumption}[Limiting absorption principle for $H_0$] We have